hackclub/hackclub/workshops/login_auth/README.md

 #### Coding Part </>

 ##### HTML
-When you take a look at the `index.html` file in your Repl, you'll see `<html>` tag which is the root of the HTML file, and inside `<html>` tag you'll see `<body>` tag which is the main body of HTML file or we can say it will contain all the main contents and here you will write your HTML code.
+When you take a look at the `index.html` file in your Repl, you'll see the `<html>` tag which is the root of the HTML file, and inside the `<html>` tag you'll see `<body>` tag which is the main body of HTML file or we can say it will contain all the main contents and here you will write your HTML code.

 You will also find lines like:
 - `<link href="style.css" rel="stylesheet" type="text/css"/>` which links your CSS file with the HTML.